MrMazanius/InverXMain/README.md

 ```bash
   cd InverXMain/
 ```
 And there you go!
-You have the files!
+You have the files and ready to make changes :)

+If you have made some noticeable changes to InverX and you want t share them please email: theodorkj@gmail.com with the files and describe your changes and then we can talk about publishing it in a new branch or the naster branch.